Divsth/Divsth/README.md

 # ✨ Hello, there! ✨

 ### Feel free to check out my projects!
-They include machine learning, web-dev, game eevelopment, and more!
+They include machine learning, web-dev, game development, and more!
 My goal is to continuously learn, build, and contribute to new and exciting projects, so stick around!

 <!--
 **Divsth/Divsth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.